K. G. George

-Kulakkattil Geevarghese George (born 24 May 1946) is an Indian film maker and screenwriter who worked in the Malayalam cinema.
+Kulakkattil Geevarghese George (24 May 1946 – 24 September 2023) was an Indian filmmaker and screenwriter who worked in the Malayalam cinema.
+He is considered one of the greatest filmmakers Kerala has ever produced.
 He was the founder of a new school of film making in Malayalam cinema, along with Bharathan and P. Padmarajan, in the 1980s.
 He was awarded the J. C. Daniel Award, Government of Kerala's highest honour for contributions to the Malayalam cinema.

 George made his debut with Swapnadanam (1975) which won the National Film Award for Best Feature Film in Malayalam.
 His well-known films include Ulkkadal (1979), Mela (1980), Yavanika (1982), Lekhayude Maranam Oru Flashback (1983), Adaminte Vaariyellu (1983), Panchavadi Palam (1984), Irakal (1986), and Mattoral (1988).
-He is a recipient of 9 Kerala State Film Awards for his various films.
+He was a recipient of 9 Kerala State Film Awards for his various films.

-George is the founder and chairman of the Malayalam Cine Technicians Association (MACTA), and continues to be an executive member.
+George was the founder and chairman of the Malayalam Cine Technicians Association (MACTA), and continued to be an executive member.
 He was the chairman of the Kerala State Film Development Corporation.

 Early life

+George was born to Annamma and Samuel of the Kulakkattil house in Thiruvalla.
 After his diploma from Film and Television Institute of India (FTII), Pune, K. G. George started his film career as the assistant to director Ramu Kariat.
-He made his directorial debut with Swapnadanam (1975) and became a strong presence of the new cinema movement that became active during the early 1970s.
-The film institute may have exposed him to the magic of cinema, but his stint as assistant to the legendary Ramu Kariat in the celebrated Nellu must have instilled in him that quality to jell cinematic norms with commercial elements.
+He made his directorial debut with Swapnadanam (1975) and became a strong presence in the new cinema movement that became active during the early 1970s.
+The film institute may have exposed him to the magic of cinema, but his stint as an assistant to the legendary Ramu Kariat in the celebrated Nellu must have instilled in him that quality to gel cinematic norms with commercial elements.
 He was given the tag of a 'via media director' together with Padmarajan, Bharathan and Mohan, which was a big compliment in the 1980s when most of his movies were hits.